Learning-Operator/CMBagent_evals/README.md

 #### Overview

 Each problem was attempted with 5 completions (50 total per run).
-The goal was to measure the model’s reasoning accuracy and coverage under different prompt conditions.

 ---